Who should receive outpatient therapy for COVID-19?

 - Having a history of prior SARS-CoV-2 infection

 - A lack of recent renal or liver function tests.
-The FDA EUA does not require assessment of laboratory results.
+The FDA does not require assessment of laboratory results.

 Outpatient Treatments for COVID-19